vidAio-subnet/vidaio-subnet/docs/validator_competition_checklist.md

   truly `COMPLETED`.
 - [ ] At `competition_end_time`, confirm the integrity-checked SQLite snapshot
   uploads privately and its size/SHA-256 read-back verification is recorded.
+- [ ] Capture the complete final SQLite snapshot S3 object URI from the completion transition logs so the result backup is directly auditable.
 - [ ] Record the final state, ranking, score digest, database snapshot path, and audit event IDs.